We look forward to welcoming you to the Danau Girang Field Centre. The following provides useful information for your stay at the centre.

 - access to the facilities at DGFC

 Once DGFC has received your enquiry form you will be sent a quotation and once the quotation is accepted you will be sent an invoice and the bank account details.
-The total amount for the whole stay must be transferred 15 days before arrival.
+For field courses, the total amount for the whole stay must be transferred 30 days before arrival.
+For students, interns and volunteers, 10% of the total amount must be transferred after reception of the invoice to confirm your stay and 90% must be transferred 30 days before arrival.